iammeechar/Dala-Delivery/README.md

 &rarr; [with SonarQube for python CLI](https://github.com/iammeechar/Dala-Delivery/blob/main/.github/workflows/build.yml)

 ## 7. DDD
 Below is a link to file containing the DDD diagrams.
-&rarr; [Link to the DDD diagrams](https://github.com/iammeechar/Dala-Delivery/tree/main/DDD%20Diagram)
+These diagrams were created on miro &rarr; [Link to the DDD diagrams](https://github.com/iammeechar/Dala-Delivery/tree/main/DDD%20Diagram)